prontog/blog-entries/a_simpler_way_to_create_wireshark_dissectors_in_lua.md

 Then I worked on another text protocol which included repeating groups.
 These are groups of fields that are repeated N times where N is specified from another field in the message.

-For example, image a message describing a contact.
+For example, imagine a message describing a contact.
 The contact can have many phone numbers, each described by a name and number:

 Field | Length | Type | Description
 -----|---------|------|------